iotexproject/dev-portal-content/academy/get-started-with-devnet.md

 import { mintRewards } from "./rewards/mint-rewards";
 ```

-And then add the following function instead of the `start` handler:
+And then add the following code, (our goal is to handle the data stream from the simulated device to our W3bstream project.
+We simply want to mint 1 token for the owner of a valid device, every time a new data message is sent to our project):

 ```typescript
 // This handler will be executed each time a new data message